 The Library’s award-winning UCSB Reads program brings the UCSB and Santa Barbara communities together every winter to read and discuss a common book that addresses important issues of our time.
 Events are held all over Santa Barbara and culminate with a talk by the author in UCSB’s Campbell Hall.

-The Focus on Faculty Series features UCSB faculty members from diverse disciplines speaking about their current research, publications, or creative work.
-Each quarter, we celebrate at least one faculty member with a talk and reception.
+Pacific Views: Library Speaker Series features UCSB faculty and graduate students from diverse disciplines speaking about their current research, publications, or creative work.

 The Library’s Scholarly Communication program brings expertise on the changing nature of academic publishing to the campus through talks and hands-on workshops.
 Each Fall, we plan events that examine and promote open access publishing issues for international Open Access Week.

 Exhibition events present artists and curators whose work is currently on display in one of the Library’s galleries.

 A comprehensive events calendar can be viewed at http://www.library.ucsb.edu/calendar.